It’s been a number of years since I moved into a college dorm room. My memories of college life are both vivid and precious.

 My life changed dramatically the day I landed on campus.
 I met the guy who would four years later become my husband.
 I made friendships for a lifetime (you know who you are Judy, Susan, Marsha, Carol).
 Looking back, I wouldn’t change a thing, although a mini-fridge, reading pillow and sleep mask would have been so nice.

-Yesterday on the blog: 7 Ways to Wage War Against Mosquitoes—and Win!
+PREVIOUSLY: 7 Ways to Wage War Against Mosquitoes—and Win!